 May 26, 1891 – Patent will lead to Crayola Crayons

-It was a petroleum product that added color to childhood.
 Edwin Binney and C. Harold Smith received an 1891 patent for an “Apparatus for the Manufacture of Carbon Black.”
-Their 1891 refining process used petroleum to produce a fine, soot-like substance intensely black – a better pigment than any other in use at the time.
+Their refining process used petroleum to produce a fine, intensely black soot-like substance – a better pigment than any other in use at the time.

 The booming Pennsylvania oil industry supplied the feedstock for the Easton-based Binney & Smith Company’s carbon black – which won an award for its quality at the 1900 Paris Exposition.
 More innovations followed.
 The company mixed carbon black with oilfield paraffin to introduce a black crayon marker.
 It was promoted as being able to “stay on all” and accordingly named “Staonal,” which is still sold.

-Today known as the Crayola company, Binney & Smith produced its first box of eight crayons in 1903 (red, orange, yellow, green, blue, violet, brown and black).
+Today known as the Crayola company, Binney & Smith produced its first box of eight crayons (red, orange, yellow, green, blue, violet, brown and black) in 1903.
 Learn more in Carbon Black and Oilfield Crayons.

 May 26, 1934 – Diesel-Electric Power sets Train Speed Record